-There are many factors that influence sample measurement.
-We’re going to go over the most important ones.
+There are many factors that influence color sample measurement.
+We’re going to go over the most important factors when we measure color .
 For the sake of this article, we’ve divided them into two categories:

 For samples, we are going to go over the following aspects:

 Recommended standard conditions for temperature and humidity and sample conditioning.
-We will discuss what is the optimal number of folds or layers for a good measurement technique, the correct positioning of samples, and the number of measurements you should take of each sample.
+We will discuss what is the optimal number of folds or layers for a good color measurement technique, the correct positioning of samples when we measure color, and the number of measurements you should take of each sample.
 Finally, we will go over the different types of textile materials and the recommended presentations for each one of them.

-For instrument configuration, we will cover the importance of maintaining consistent instrument conditions across all the supply chain partners involved in exchanging color data.
+For instrument configuration, we will cover the importance of maintaining consistent color measurement instrument conditions across all the supply chain partners involved in exchanging color data.

 We’ll also go over aperture size, specular and UV conditions and different geometries available today‚ including new hyperspectral imaging technology.